asewnath/asewnath/README.md

 # Akira Sewnath ☕ 🌲

-"The competent programmer is fully aware of the strictly limited size of his own skull; therefore he approaches the programming task in full humility" - E.W.Dijkstra
+"The competent programmer is fully aware of the strictly limited size of his own skull; therefore he approaches the programming task in full humility" -Dijkstra

 ## About me